A Novice's Introduction to Coal Bed Methane

 Extraction of coal bed methane is not without controversy.
-The extraction of CBM involves pumping large volumes of water from the ground in order to release the water pressure that is trapping the gas in the coal.
-The quantity, quality, and dispersal of the water that needs to be pumped is a source of much debate.
+CBM extraction involves pumping large volumes of water from coal seams in order to release water pressure that traps gas within the coal.
+The quantity, quality, and dispersal of this water is a source of much debate.
 Each well is expected to produce approximately 5 to 20 gallons of water per minute.
 If a well produced 12 gallons per minute, that would total 17,280 gallons of water per day for one well.
 The product water, although acceptable to drink or water livestock with, has a modestly high salinity hazard and often a very high sodium hazard based on standards used for irrigation suitability.
-When considered as an irrigation supply or when spread on the land, water of CBM quality could alter the soil physical and chemical properties; it could also limit the long-term productivity of sensitive rangeland species.
-On the positive side, if the right management practices and bioremediation processes can be defined, CBM product water can serve as a valuable supplement to existing irrigation water supplies, we are almost always in limited supply and undesirable quality by the middle of the summer in southeast Montana.
-Depending on soil type, the discharge water by itself is often not suitable for irrigation except with very rigorous management or on the most coarse soils.
+When considered as an irrigation supply or when spread on the land, water of CBM quality could alter soil physical and chemical properties; it could also limit long-term productivity of sensitive rangeland species.
+On the positive side, if the right management practices and bioremediation processes can be defined, CBM product water can serve as a valuable supplement to existing irrigation water supplies, as irrigation supplies are almost always in limited supply and of undesirable quality by the middle of the summer in southeast Montana.
+Depending on soil type, discharge water alone is often not suitable for irrigation except with very rigorous management or on the most coarse soils.

-Research underway at Montana State University-Bozeman is attempting to find the best ways to manage CBM product water.
-There are several directions that research here at the university is pursuing.
-The first aspect is to determine standards and criteria which discharge water must meet for discharge into waterways and land spreading.
+Multifaceted research underway at Montana State University-Bozeman is attempting to find the best ways to manage CBM product water.
+The first goal is to determine standards and criteria which discharge water must meet for discharge into waterways and land spreading.
 Research will focus on determining acceptable and sustainable guidelines of mixing rates of CBM water with irrigation water from the Powder River for summer irrigation flow periods.
-The second facet of MSU research is focusing on using artificial wetlands and specific plant communities for the mitigation of discharge water.
-From the data collected from this research a diagnostic and decision support tool (a user-friendly, Internet accessible and printed worksheet) will then be developed for irrigator use in determining suitability of CBM-impacted irrigation water for specific irrigated soil x crop combinations.
+The second facet of MSU research is focusing on using artificial wetlands and specific plant communities for mitigation of discharge water.
+From the data collected from this research a diagnostic and decision support tool (a user-friendly, Internet accessible, printable worksheet) will then be developed for irrigator use in determining suitability of CBM-impacted irrigation water for specific irrigated soil x crop combinations.